SoneyBun/CrashGames/README.md

 >[!CAUTION]
->Running these scripts repeatedly open certain applications until the device crashes.
-It is meant for prank purposes.
-Understood the risks associated when running these scripts.
-With the risks understood, make sure to use the appropriate script based on your operating system to minimize the total damage.
+>Acknowledge the risks associated when running these files.
 # CommandPromptCrash

 This project demonstrates how to crash the Windows Command Prompt using a specific character sequence. **Use responsibly.**